MarianoJT88/Joint-VO-SF/README.md

  ## 3. Warnings!!

 The method "flipHorizontal()" used for the visualizations is only available from MRPT 1.5.0 on.
 If you use a lower version please comment it before compiling (find it in "visualization.cpp").
 When commented, the scene will show mirrored images in the 2D viewports.

+The 2D viewports embedded in the 3D visualization might fail for some specific configurations.
+If that is your case, try to go to the corresponding method in "visualization.cpp" and change their initial size to something larger than the image to be plot, for example: vp_labels->setViewportPosition(..., ..., 321, 241);  (Images displayed are by default 320 x 240)